- Will I receive a certificate?

 Coach from London

-There are two Oxford Express coach services which collect from Victoria Station, Marble Arch, and Marylebone Road in London every 15-20 minutes.
-They will take you directly to Oxford city centre, Oxford Bus Station (Gloucester Green).
-Both take approximately 90 minutes and the cost of a return journey is ~£20.
-For further information see the X90 service or Oxford Tube.
+There is a direct coach service from Victoria Station, Marble Arch, and Marylebone Road in London every 15-20 minutes which will take you directly to Oxford city centre.
+The journey takes approximately 90 minutes and the cost of a return is roughly £20.

 Oxford can be very congested and parking spaces are both limited and very expensive.
-We are not able to provide any parking ourselves and nor is Jesus College.
+We are not able to provide any parking for students.

-The most convenient airport to get to Oxford from is London Heathrow which has a good bus connection that operates every 20-30 minutes, with a journey time of roughly 80-90 minutes to the city centre.
-London Gatwick is also well served with buses to and from Oxford, however the journey time is longer at roughly 2 and a half hours with coaches only running hourly.
-Both of these services are operated by the airline, for more information please see their website.
-If using either of these options you should exit the bus at the Gloucester Green.
-Birmingham International Airport is connected to Oxford by train with a journey time of 60 minutes for direct routes, details on train times are available through the Trainline.
-Note that there are not good transport links between Oxford and London Stanstead or London Luton so we would recommend avoiding these routes.
+The most convenient airport to get to Oxford from is London Heathrow which has a good bus connection that operates every 20-30 minutes, with a journey time of roughly 80 minutes to the city centre.
+London Gatwick is also well served with buses to and from Oxford, however the journey time is longer at roughly 2 and a half hours and coaches run hourly.
+Birmingham International Airport is connected to Oxford by train with a journey time of 60 minutes for direct routes.
+Note that there are not good transport links between Oxford and London Stanstead or London Luton so we recommend avoiding these routes.

 For more information please also see the University's How to get to Oxford webpage.

 Applicants for the Enterprise and the Environment Summer School should be on track to achieve (or have already achieved) a 2:1 at undergraduate level.
 International equivalencies of this includes: